Children’s Hurricane Recovery Project Program to Launch Monday, October 23

 It's Back!
 Save the Date for our popular annual St. Thomas/St. John Chamber Business After Hours.
 THURSDAY, SEPTEMBER 21st, 5:30 - 7:30 p.m.
 After carefully combing through many possible plays to once again delight our audiences, we'll be proudly announcing our upcoming 2017-18 Play Season.
 We've packed two of the best business social hours on the island into this event!
 Business social networking, scene from a Pistarckle Theater play, youth steel pan band, fabulous raffle prizes, a take-home goodie bag (for the first 25 people to arrive!)....and more surprises.
 If you are not a member of the Chamber, but are interested in attending, please contact Sonya at the St. John/St. Thomas Chamber of Commerce at (340) 776-0100.

 The Best of the B's: Burgundy, Bordeaux and Bodacious!
-Save The Date for our annual Wine Tasting event, presented by VI Wine Wholesale, division of Frank Leonard Corp, to be held at Pistarckle Theater.
-Saturday, September 23, 6 p.m., $75.00 per person, limited tickets available
+Save The Date for our annual French Wine Tasting event, featuring a fabulous sampling of hand-selected wines , presented by VI Wine Wholesale, a division of Frank Leonard Corp.
+Saturday, September 23, 6 p.m., at Pistarckle Theater. $75.00 per person, or $125.00 per couple; limited tickets available.

-Featuring a fabulous samplings of hand-selected wines from VI Wine Wholesale, division of Frank Leonard Corp..
-Includes delicious sumptuous hors d'oeuvres, and socializing all night long.
-Special pricing will also be available on featured wines.
+The night Includes a wide selection of delicious hors d'oeuvres, and socializing all night long.
+Raffle and drawings for special prizes.
+Auction for high-profile wines.
+Attractive pricing will also be available on featured wines.

 Buy Tickets to August 17th, 7 p.m. performance, click here